ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![site2sitevpn](https://github.com/ealtili/Blog/blob/master/AWS/vpcdeepdive/site2sitevpn.png?raw=true)

+You can migrate S2S VPN to AWS transit gateway.

 - **AWS Client VPN**: This is a managed client-based VPN service that enables you to securely access your AWS resources or your on-premises network.
 With AWS Client VPN, you configure an endpoint to which your users can connect to establish a secure TLS VPN session.
 This enables clients to access resources in AWS or an on-premises from any location using an OpenVPN-based VPN client.